nus-cs1010/2425-s1/docs/guides/environments.md

 screen
 ```

-You will see some messages, press ++Enter++ to go to the command prompt.
+You will see some messages, press ++enter++ to go to the command prompt.
 You can now use the PE host as usual.
 In case you are disconnected (e.g., in the middle of editing), you can log into the same PE host again, and run:

 ```
 screen -r